kjantzer/alfred-lmgtfy/README.md

 Alfred LMGTFY
 =============

-LMGTFY - An Alfred App Workflow to create a search link to lmgtfy.com
+LMGTFY - An Alfred App Workflow to create and copy a search link to lmgtfy.com

 ![Screenshot](http://i.imgur.com/YM2wyxu.png)